lyngon/redgrease/docs/source/quickstart.rst

 Running Redis Gears
 -------------------

-The easiest way to run a Redis Engine with Redis Gears is by running one of the offical Docker images, so firstly make sure that you have `Docker engine <https://docs.docker.com/engine/install/>`_ installed.
+The easiest way to run a Redis Engine with Redis Gears is by running one of the official Docker images, so firstly make sure that you have `Docker engine <https://docs.docker.com/engine/install/>`_ installed.

 (Eh?
 I've been living under a rock. `What the hedge is Docker? <https://docker-curriculum.com/>`_)